 Give form EA-130 to the court clerk.
 The clerk will then give it to the judge to review and sign.
 Ask the court clerk when your form will be ready to pick up.
 There is no fee for turning in this form.Some courts have a drop box that you can use.
 If you use a drop box include the original and 2 copies for the clerk.
 You will have to go to the courthouse to pick up your copies.
 Papers in the drop box may not be processed right away.
 If you can, take your papers to the court clerk to file so you do not experience delays.
 Some courts allow online filing.
 You can find out if your court has online filing by visiting your court’s website.

 Pick up your form from the court clerk

-Make sure to pick up form GV-130 from the court clerk as soon as possible.
-This form is the restraining order.
+Make sure to pick up form EA-130 from the court clerk as soon as possible.
+This form is your restraining order.

-You should keep a copy with you at all times, and give a copy to anyone that you want to know about the restraining order, like your employer or school.
+You should keep a copy with you at all times, and give a copy to anyone that you want to know about the restraining order, like a nursing home or employer.

 You may be required to serve (give) a copy of the restraining order to the restrained person.

-Look at item 8 on page 3 of form GV-130 to see if the judge has ordered you to serve the restrained person.
+Look at item 16 of form EA-130 to see if the judge has ordered you to serve the restrained person.
 If so, get step-by-step instructions on how to serve your restraining order.